lekroll/rkicolors/README.md

-# rkicolors
+# R packagae rkicolors
-This R Package applies a RKI-like theme to a ggplot2 plot and also includes different color/fill palettes based on the RKI Corporate Design.
+This unofficial R Package applies a RKI-like theme to a ggplot2 plot and also includes different color/fill palettes based on the RKI Corporate Design.